Nandan26/ChannelFactoryAssignment/README.md

 8. Run the development server:
    `python manage.py runserver`
 9. Access the backend in your web browser at `http://localhost:8000`.

-10. Now navigate to the frontend directory
+10. Now navigate to the frontend directory in new terminal
 11. Install all the dependancy from package.json
     `npm i`
 12. Run the development server: